tomcook/twitter-spam/README.md

 Lambda functions that, when deployed via the included CloudFormation template, will endlessly post spam to a twitter account.
 Two functions are included:

 - _text_: Tweets a random UUID
-- _qrcode_: Tweest an image containing a QR code of a random UUID
+- _qrcode_: Tweets an image containing a QR code of a random UUID

 ## Services Used